SivadithiyanOfcl/YoutubeFloatTitle/README.md

 2. Ability to customize the size and color of the font.
 3. Add a translucent background for the text to make it more appealing and no so simple.
 4. Pusblish this extension to chrome dev (Duh!)

+Special thanks for [INHUMAN](https://www.youtube.com/@inhuman.society) for being the inspiration for this project.
+Also a special thanks to alvistse#6558 on discord for helping me with doubts.
+Shout out to both of 'em.

+Happy surfing!